-Introduction 3
+Introduction

 1. How does this investment work?
 3

 2. The Funds 11

 3. What are the risks of investing?
 12

 4. What are the fees?
 15

 5. What taxes will you pay?
 17

 6. Changes that may be made 19

 7. Who is involved?
 20

-Investments in the Funds do not represent deposits or other liabilities of FANZ or its parent SBS Bank (or any other member of the SBS Bank group), and are subject to investment risk.
+Investments in the Scheme do not represent deposits or liabilities of FANZ or its parent SBS Bank (or any other member of the SBS Bank group) and are subject to investment risk.

 The investment risk includes possible delays in repayment and loss of income or contributions invested.

-The principal and returns of the Funds are not guaranteed or secured in any way by FANZ or by its parent SBS Bank (or any other member of the SBS Bank group), the Government, the Supervisor, or any other person.
+Historical returns are no guarantee of future performance.
+The principal and returns of the Scheme (including its capital value and performance) are not guaranteed or secured in any way by FANZ or by its parent SBS Bank (or any other member of the SBS Bank group), the Government, or any other person.